Leanne251/Holiday-Project/Readme.md

 If the website is deployed, you are running the server through Heroku, so it has to be updated before the new changes will work!!!
 You have done this before!!!

+ALSO!!!
+ENV variables must be posted to your deployment cloud.
+Otherwise they can't access them!!

 DESIGN

 Chakra - creating responsive Nav Bar.